The War on Terror is the current setting for a lot of Present Day media, although how much it features in a given work of media varies considerably.

 - The Sopranos: The Feds lose interest in The Mafia after 9/11.
 It comes up a few times, notably in the final season when Chris debates whether to sell guns to two Arab men and Tony tries to offer information (violating his Omerta) on terrorists.

 - David Kelley's shows mention it from time to time.
-Ally McBeal's therapist mentioned that after 9/11, casual sex has become more common because people just felt like they needed some connection they could turn to during that trying time and Alan Shore dealt with the ramifications of the war on terror frequently, even butting heads occasionally with the extremely conservative Denny Crane.
+Ally McBeal's therapist mentioned that after 9/11, casual sex has become more common because people just felt like they needed some connection they could turn to during that trying time.
+Alan Shore dealt with the ramifications of the war on terror frequently, even butting heads occasionally with the very conservative Denny Crane.

 - Dean and Sam in Supernatural pretend to be Homeland Security agents.
 In addition, Jake was fighting in Afghanistan before he woke up in Cold, Oak.
 Amelia was married to a man name Don Richardson, who was thought to have been killed while in service in Afghanistan.